 Produces antimony trioxide, which is primarily used as a flame retardant additive in rubber, textiles and plastics, in its facilities in Chauny and Laval, France.

-Operates a multi-mineral mine (MIBRA mine) located in Brazil, from which it extracts and processes tantalite, niobium, feldspar, tin, lithium concentrate, albite and kaolin to produce upgraded chemical products.
+Operates a multi-mineral mine (MIBRA mine) located in Brazil, from which it extracts and produces tantalum concentrate, tin in ingots, and feldspar.

 World-leading provider of high purity natural graphite through its own source mines and vertically integrated production facilities.